 Here are some things that we now find normal that may be a little strange to some of you:

 It is also referred to by some as the widow-maker or the homicidal shower head.
 But in many countries where this shower head is widely used, it is simply called the heated electric shower head.

 From the picture and the name, you have probably guessed how it works.
-Electrical wires are run into the shower head where the wires basically purposely short out to produce heat.
+Electrical wires are run into the shower head where the wires purposely short out to produce heat.
 Voila!
 You have instant hot water.
-I won’t go into the dangers of electric currents into the conducting substance of water and the inherent dangers.
+I won’t go into the inherent dangers of electric currents running into the conducting substance of water.
 You all know the deal, if not, see the names given to it by all who see this as strange!

 I thought the same thing when I first encountered them in San Jose Costa Rica

 I’ve actually come to love these showerheads.
 Most places we have stayed in Central and South America have one of these shower heads.
 A few places have solar heat, but most only have two other options.

 ALTERNATIVE ONE: PROPANE

 The tankless propane heaters, known to kill people with deadly gas leaks, are the second most common source of hot water in a shower (at least in the places we stay).
 It often requires the water to run a while to kick it on.
 All the while I stand there very cold, getting additional cold breezes from the frigid water, feeling guilty for wasting water.
 Once the hot water does arrive HURRY!
 I might get a few minutes of hot water then suddenly I’m doused with cold water.
 AHHH!!

 OK, maybe that is too dramatic?
 The third most common shower option is cold water.
 However, unless it is extremely hot outside I find a cold shower to be absolute torture.
 Nope, not gonna do it.
 I’d rather be stinky – deal with it.

 This is when we sometimes do the “bucket shower.”
 Heat some water, pour into a bucket and use a cloth, not too bad.